MakeSchool-Tutorials/Reddit-On-Rails/outline.md

 ---

-# Section Voting
+# Section Voting (Branch A)

 1. Set up for votes for each user.
 How do you model this?
 How do you build it using javascript and endpoints.
 2. How do you ensure that AJAX requests have session cookies?
+3. Bonus implement best algorithim for reddit or hacker news algorithim.
+4. Bonus: compare the two

 ---

-# Section Home Page
+# Section Home Page (Branch B)

 1. Have the home page show all the posts from all the sub reddits.
 2. This is a good time to set up things so you can view things as partials.